-Wendell F. Ross, MD, professor of medicine (Hematology), creates the Duke Sickle Cell Center.
+Wendell F. Rosse, MD, professor of medicine (Hematology), creates the Duke Sickle Cell Center.
 In 1986, the center incorporated UNC Sickle Cell Center in and became an NIH-funded Comprehensive Center, and in 1991 it incorporated East Carolina University Sickle Cell Center.
 The Duke Comprehensive Sick Cell Center is committed to a standard of excellence in its comprehensive services to patients with sickle cell disease and other hemoglobinopathies throughout North Carolina.
 The center has held large research studies, including the Cooperative Study of Sickle Cell Disease and Multicenter Study of Hydroxyurea, which led to the only FDA-approved drug for sickle cell disease.
 Marilyn Telen, MD, professor of medicine (Hematology) became director in 1996.

 The new $94.5-million, 616-bed Duke University Hospital opens bringing the total number of patient beds to more than 1,000 and leading to growth of faculty and the Department.